ggandor/leap-spooky.nvim/README.md

 around remote block [marked by leap motion]") in no time will be just as natural as targets.vim's `canb` ("change around next block").

+## Usage

+The "spooky" text objects automatically invoke Leap; after e.g. `yarw`, start typing the 2-character search pattern, and select the target as you would usually do.
+The difference is that instead of jumping there, the word will be yanked.

 ## What are some fun things you can do with this?

 - Comment/delete/indent paragraphs without leaving your position (`darp<leap>`).